-By Michael Tetreault, Editor-in-Chief, Concierge Medicine Today and Host, The DocPreneur Leadership Podcast
+By Michael Tetreault, Editor-in-Chief, The DPC Journal/Concierge Medicine Today and Host, The DocPreneur Leadership Podcast

 Admittedly, this is a really odd question to ask, we know.

 It might be hard for you to believe, but I don’t even like asking it.
 In fact, it’s a rather sad complaint or charge to even come up with about the state of where the Patient-Physician relationship is in our society today.

 But, as one of my favorite authors on leadership and business, John Maxwell says, “If we are growing we are always going to be outside our comfort zone.”

 So, when we posed this question years ago to both Patients and Doctors, we did so under the presumption that knowing the answer to this question will help guide our thinking about the way Patients [eg., the Customer] inside a membership medicine, concierge medicine or the like model feels about their Doctor, or the traditional, plan-reimbursed Physician they are leaving to now find a DPC, a VPN or even a Concierge Doctor.

 Please understand, I want ALL Doctors to have so much value in our local communities that if one day, or someday the decision was made to close the practice, that the community, the Patients, the Mayor, the City Council and business owners alike would rally together to help “save this business” or “Keep this Doctor open.”

 The problem with many medical offices today is that if they closed down tomorrow, the community wouldn’t know it and dare we say, care.
 Sure, a handful, maybe even a few dozen would voice their complaints, perhaps call the state Board of Medical Examiners and say this isn’t right … but in a few weeks or months, those Patients and others will be frequenting the exam rooms of other Doctors “on their plan.”